stride3d/stride-docs/en/manual/scripts/best-practice.md

     - you won't need to keep a document going over each identifier you might have in game, one just has to look at the directory were they are stored in the editor.
 - Easy to extend; your identifier can now be more than just that, you can attach properties to it, perhaps a description to keep more information about this key.

-## Avoid EventKeys, async and other systems with large levels of indirection when mutating the game state
+## Avoid Patterns with High Levels of Indirection
-Event keys and async methods carry a lot of implicit complexity as they may not complete when signaled/called.
+Particularly when mutating the game state, [Event Keys](events.md) and async methods carry a lot of implicit complexity as they may not complete when signaled/called.
 When the async resumed/the event key is received, the game may not be in a state where the logic you run is still valid.
 Some entities might have been removed from the scene, the inventory might no longer hold the item, the player character may be incapacitated ...

 This quirk also means that their execution are not part of their callers' stack, making debugging issues with them far harder to figure out.